-We would now see how journey tries to achieve its goal by analyzing the triggers of each message, one channel at a time.
+We would now see how the journey tries to achieve its goal by analyzing the triggers of each message, one channel at a time.

-The journey is sending an email whenever there is a timeout and a notification when the user is live- a prudent use of the two channels, without over notifying users to the point of annoying them.
+The journey is sending an email whenever there is a timeout and a notification when the user is live- prudent use of the two channels, without over notifying users to the point of annoying them.

 Onsite notifications are generally thought to be intrusive for the obvious reasons.
-But if used contextually they can effectively guide the user journey and translate into positive experience.
+But if used contextually they can effectively guide the user journey and translate into a positive experience.
 Case in point Zengaming.

 The first notification is sent when the user registers and is ready for the first match.

 The second notification is sent when the user completes the first match

 The third notification is sent when the user has completed 7 or more matches but hasn’t opened a case yet.

 When the user progresses along the desired path, he is still on the site, so the journey prompts an onsite notification to guide him deeper.

 However, if he deviates from the flow then the journey triggers an email.
 This aims to achieve the same objective- make user check ‘cases’.

 The email is sent at different points in the journey as and when the user qualifies for it.